Documentation

 Everything you need to build with Ejentum.
 From quickstart guides to advanced patterns.

-Reasoning Harness — Agent Skill File
+Reasoning Harness Skill

 This tool augments YOUR reasoning.
-When you call it, you receive a cognitive injection — a structured set of constraints, procedures, and failure-mode blockers that shape how you think about an analytical task.
+When you call it, you receive a cognitive injection; a structured set of constraints, procedures, and failure-mode blockers that shape how you think about an analytical task.
 You absorb it into your own reasoning and execute with it active.

 311 abilities across 6 cognitive dimensions: Causality, Time, Space, Simulation, Abstraction, and Metacognition.
 The API matches your task to the best ability automatically.